Menu

 July/August

 This is the peak Rainier climbing season.
-Though weather can prevent an ascent at any time of year, the odds of good weather are certainly the best during these months.
-Number of other climbers is at its peak.
+Though weather can prevent an ascent at any time of year, the odds of good weather are certainly the best during these months, although the number of other climbers is at its peak.
 As the season progresses, the route tends to get a bit more circuitous.

 September

-After Labor Day, number of climbs on Rainier diminishes.
-That's a big selling point for September climbs.
+After Labor Day, the number of climbers on Rainier diminishes — that's a big selling point for September climbs.
 Plus, potential climbers have had the summer season to get in the best shape of their lives.
 We often get periods of very nice weather in September.
-And, we normally don't encounter any snow prior to Pebble Creek, at 7,200 ft., on the Muir approach.
-The snow is typically firmer on the upper mountain
+Additionally, we normally don't encounter any snow prior to Pebble Creek, at 7,200 ft., on the Muir approach.
+The snow is typically firmer on the upper mountain.

 • What programs and routes do you offer?